tomas-mraz/vulkan/UPDATING.md

+# Update from Mar 4, 2026:

+I forked c-for-go to [github.com/tomas-mraz/c-for-go](https://github.com/tomas-mraz/c-for-go) and patched to handle Vulkan constants with macro.
+Now it is possible to use the latest version of [c-for-go from xlab](https://github.com/xlab/c-for-go).

+I made the update from 1.3.239 to 1.3.240 and later on 1.3.241.
+After few tweeakings is now possible upgrade only with change version in Makefile and run `make install-tool && make run`.

+It does ...
+- downloads headers from the official Khronos Vulkan repository https://github.com/KhronosGroup/Vulkan-Headers
+- unpack
+- patch headers files
+- generate Go bindings
+- patch Go file const.go
+- verify by building project

+Some details to make commands can be obtained by run `make help`.
+The .patch files have been updated.

 # Update from Feb 9, 2023:

 Just updated to the current 1.3.239.0 version of https://vulkan.lunarg.com/sdk/home and included the `vulkan_beta.h` file which includes the `PhysicalDevicePortabilitySubsetFeatures` struct that is needed to configure features on MoltenVK on the mac.
 Everything else more-or-less worked from the original conversion notes below.
 The .patch files have been updated.

 # Original conversion notes from May 11, 2022: